derbyps/api-saharaid/_docs/api-contract.md

 }
 ```

-The frontend uploads bytes directly to each URL.
+The frontend uploads bytes directly to each URL using `PUT` and the same `Content-Type` sent as `content_type` in the presign request.

 ### POST `/documents`